 The closest ally and friend you will have on this journey is your child’s teacher.
-Here are 5 tips to show your child’s teacher that you are her partner, that you respect her, and that you value your school community.
+Here are five tips to show your child’s teacher that you are her partner, that you respect her, and that you value your school community.

 1. Always reply individually to email threads.
 Teachers are very busy and their email communication often happens outside of the classroom on their own time.
 By writing a separate, private email with a clear and logical subject line, your teacher can give you her full attention without the added stress and work of wading through a thread.
 Email threads are announcements from the teacher, not invitations for a group conversation.